ModiApp/modi-app/README.md

 2. Make sure your Firebase project has Realtime Database enabled
 3. Check that your database URL is correct
 4. Verify your security rules allow read/write access

+### GitHub Actions Issues

+If the deployment fails:
+1. Check that the `FIREBASE_TOKEN` secret is properly set
+2. Verify your Firebase project ID in `.firebaserc` matches your actual project
+3. Ensure your Firebase project has the necessary APIs enabled (Cloud Functions, Firestore)
+4. Check the Actions tab in GitHub for detailed error logs